 Although Hadoop was mostly developed in Java, it extends support for other languages like Python, Ruby, Perl, and Groovy, despite its primary development being in Java.

 Hadoop is very Economical in nature.
 We can build a Hadoop Cluster using normal commodity Hardware, thereby reducing hardware costs.
 According to the Cloud era, they suggest that Hadoop’s Data Management costs of Hadoop i.e. both hardware and software and other expenses are very minimal when compared to Traditional ETL systems.

 Hadoop provides Abstraction at various levels.
 It makes the job easier for developers.
 The system divides a large file into blocks of equal size and distributes them across multiple locations within a cluster.
 While creating the map-reduce task, we need to worry about the area of blocks.
 We give a complete file as input, and the Hadoop framework processes various data blocks at different locations.
 Hive is a part of the Hadoop Ecosystem, an abstraction on top of Hadoop.
 The developers introduced Hive to resolve this issue because SQL developers across the globe couldn’t take advantage of MapReduce since MapReduce tasks are written in Java.
 We can write SQL-like queries on Hive, which triggers Map to reduce jobs.
 So, due to Hive, the SQL community can also work on Map Reduce Tasks.

 In Hadoop, HDFS is the storage layer and Map Reduce is the processing Engine.
 But, there is no rigid rule that Map Reduce should be default Processing Engine.
 New Processing Frameworks like Apache Spark and Apache Flink use HDFS as a storage system.
 Even in Hive also we can change our Execution Engine to Apache Tez or Apache Spark as per our Requirement.
 Apache HBase, which is NoSQL Columnar Database, uses HDFS for the Storage layer.

 13. Support for Various File Systems

 Hadoop is very flexible in nature.
 It can ingest various formats of data like images, videos, files, etc. It can process Structured and Unstructured data as well.
 Hadoop supports various file systems like JSON, XML, Avro, Parquet, etc.

 Working of Hadoop

-Below are the points shows how Hadoop works:
+Below are the points that show how Hadoop works: